pyOpenSci/python-package-guide/package-structure-code/pyproject-toml-python-package-metadata.md

 - **setuptools_scm** to manage package version updates using version control tags

 In the example below `[build-system]` is the first table of values.
-It has two keys that specify the build front end and back-end for a package:
+It has two keys that specify the build frontend and backend for a package:

 1. `requires =`
 1. `build-back-end =`